embear/tredict/README.md

 # Personal Running Metrics for tredict

-This repository contains personal running metrics for tredict.
+This repository contains personal running metrics for [tredict][tredict].
 The metrics are written in JavaScript in a chatty version.
 Due to limitations of tredict the metrics on the website must be no longer than 1024 characters.
 This this repository also contains a Makefile that runs a JavaScript minifier on each metric to produce a minimal version for upload.

 ## Remarks